concur/developer.concur.com/src/api-guides/preproduction-testing.md

 ![Expense and Invoice settings showing the Test User text box is checked.](./IsATestUser.png)

-> **Important**: The checkbox field, "Is a Test User" in the employee profile must be checked for each test profile used in the testing.
-That checkbox is permanent.
-Once a user profile is set up as a test user, that profile will always be in test mode.
-The converse is also true – a production profile will never have this checkmark checked.
+> **Important**: The checkbox field, "Is a Test User" in the employee profile must be checked for each test profile used in the testing before clicking **Save**.
+Once selected, that checkbox is permanent and there is no way to change the profile.
+When a user profile is set up as a test user, that profile will always be in test mode.
+The converse is also true – a production profile will never have this checkbox checked.
 This ensures that test and production data is kept separate.

 >	**Tip**: Include "Test" in the login ID to emphasize the correct use of each profile.
 For example, Jane.Doe.Test@<company domain>.com.